johnlawsharrison/KEXPPlaylist/README.md

 then run the migrations using `docker exec`

 ```
-docker ps -a
+docker ps -qf "name=playlist_django"
-# you should see an entry for your new django container, we use the id below
+# copy the container id that returns into the command below
-docker exec -t -i <id of your django container> bash
+docker exec -it <id of your django container> bash

 # from inside the container

 python ./backend/manage.py migrate
-# you'll see the migrations run
+# load the default author fixtures
+python ./backend/manage.py loaddata authors.json
 exit
 ```
 Assuming all goes well, you should be able to navigate to [http://localhost:8000/playlist](http://localhost:8000/playlist) and use the application!